 - The Portfolio Card - the specialty training portfolio card gives you, supervisors & anyone else with responsibility for monitoring the progress of specialty trainees an at-a-glance view of how much evidence you have, and how much of the curriculum you have covered to date.
 The portfolio card can be found on the dashboard of every trainee's account.

 - The Curriculum Coverage page - this gives more detailed information than the portfolio card and shows evidence as it is mapped to a curriculum.
 This helps trainees and supervisors identify gaps in curriculum coverage and set appropriate targets.
-The curriculum coverage can be found on a trainee's activities page.
+The curriculum coverage page can be found on a trainee's activities page.

-- The PDP Coverage page - this gives information about how the evidence a trainee has collected satisfies the PDP items they have in their Personal Development Plan.
+- The PDP Coverage page - this gives information about how the evidence a trainee has collected satisfies the PDP items they have in their active Personal Development Plan.
 The PDP Coverage page can be found on the activities page.

 A detailed description of the types and levels of evidence required at each stage of training within the spiral curriculum are provided within Section 4 of the FOM Training Handbook.